 - Heaters and furnaces.

-There is usually a huge range and quantity of combustible materials that can fuel a fire on a rural job site including:
+There is usually a huge range and quantity of combustible materials that can fuel fire on a rural job site including:

 - Livestock feed (eg, hay, straw)